HELPING WOMEN REDUCE DISCOMFORT & BOOST CONFIDENCE

-During your Beverly Hills breast reduction surgery, Dr. Gabbay will remove the necessary amount of fat, glandular tissue, and skin from your breast, and then reshape your breast to better contour to your specific body size and shape.
+During your Beverly Hills breast reduction surgery, Dr. Gabbay reshapes your breast with several steps.
+First, he removes the necessary amount of fat, tissue, and skin from your breast.
+He then reshapes your breast to better match your specific body size and shape.

 Common breast reduction surgical techniques include: